acgaudette/txtquad/README.md

   containing the font and the compiled shaders, or just softlink the one from the repo (./assets)
   - The default shaders are compiled into here along with the demos
-  - If ./bootstrap doesn't find a font in ./assets, it downloads the one from the link above

 # API

-`txtquad_init(<asset-path>)`
+`txtquad_init(struct Settings)`
-- Call this from your main function to boot up the engine, passing in the dir you'd like to load your spv and pbm files from
+- Call this from your main function to boot up the engine
+- See the struct definition in ./txtquad.h for more details regarding configuration

 `txtquad_start()`
 - Call this to pass control